hadi-khamsi/hadi-khamsi/README.md

 ---

 ### About Me
 Hi, I'm Hadi Khamsi, a student at DePaul University pursuing Financial Mathematics, Computer Science, and Business Administration.
-My passion lies in blending analytical thinking with computational solutions, focusing on the intersection of technology and finance.
+My passion lies in blending analytical thinking with computational solutions, focusing on the intersection of technology and business.

 ---